 Read our latest news, responses and comments

-A new bowel cancer drug, which can double progression-free survival time for some people with advanced bowel cancer, has been approved by the National Institute for Health and Care Excellence for patients…
+A new bowel cancer drug combination, which may extend life expectancy for some people with advanced bowel cancer, has been approved by the National Institute for Health and Care Excellence (NICE) for patients…

 Bowel cancer in patients aged under 50 is increasing, new National Bowel Cancer Audit finds

 The number of young people aged under 50 diagnosed with bowel cancer in England has increased from 5.2% (2013-14) to 5.8% (2017-18), a new report for England has revealed.

 To mark Carers Week (7-13 June), we're shining a light on the support we provide for loved ones.